Guardian Angel Program

 HART is a no-kill shelter committed to rescuing and caring for homeless animals in need.
 We will never turn away an animal because of sickness or age.
 Your support, no matter how small, has a significant impact.
 GA funds save lives - together, we can make a difference!

 Click on the DONATE button below to make a donation to HART's Guardian Angel fund.
-We accept most payment methods including Direct Debit (ACH), all credit cards, PayPal, ApplePay and GooglePay.
-HART is an IRS-registered 501(c)(3) non-profit organization and donations are eligible to be tax deductible.
+We accept most payment methods including all major Credit Cards, PayPal, ApplePay, GooglePay, and Direct Debit (ACH).

 Donate